Buddhima-JD3/mini-bridge/readMe.md

 ### 3.4 syncUserConsentData

-Use this API to request the user consent data via this callback.
+Use this API to synchronize the user consent data via this callback.

 ```javascript
      my.initiate({